starkfell/starkfell.github.io/_posts/2016-11-28-continuous-deployment-to-nano-server-in-azure-p2.md

 ---
 layout: post
 comments: true
-title: "Incomplete and in progress... - Setting up Continuous Deployment to Nano Server in Azure - Part 2"
-date: 2016-11-27
 ---

 Throughout this series of blog posts, I will cover how to setup continuous deployment to Nano Server in Azure.